danielmkarlsson/SuperClean/README.md

 ```

 Get your own samples in there!
 That's what I think everyone should do.
 That way you'll make this thing your own and in no time
 you'll be making your own kind of weird music.
+This also makes it so you don't have to wait around for a bunch of samples to
+load all the samples in to ram all the time when you need to start over because reasons.

+## Safe is necessary

+I asked Scott to make sure that the filters are only able to accept values in the range of human hearing, 20 to 20000 hz.
+This way the filters wont blow up.

 ## Installation